simon-ritchie/apysc/docstring_markdowns/apysc/_type/array.md

 **[Parameters]**

 - `result`: Boolean
-  - Result boolean value.
+  - A result boolean value.
 - `other`: Array
-  - Array other value to compare.
+  - The other value to compare.

 ### `_append_extend_expression` method docstring

-Append extend method expression.<hr>
+Append an `extend` method expression.<hr>

 **[Parameters]**

-- `other_arr`: list or tuple or Array
+- `other_arr`: Array or list or tuple
-  - Other array-like value to concatenate.
+  - The other array-like value to concatenate.

 ### `_append_getitem_expression` method docstring